dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-2.1.md

 - Mapping unsigned integers with SQL Server
 - Automatic encryption and decryption of property values

-Read the [section on value conversions](xref:core/modeling/value-conversions) for more information.
+Read the [section on value conversions](xref:core/modeling/value-conversions) for more information about this topic.

 ## LINQ GroupBy translation
 Before EF Core 2.1, the GroupBy LINQ operator would always be evaluated in memory.
 We now support translating it to the SQL GROUP BY clause in most common cases.